bcarlborg/6502-programming/README.md

 # 6502-programming

 Programs written for the `65C02` 8 bit CPU running on a home built breadboard system.
+A video explaining the hardware and software for this system along with demos of the programs in this repository can be found [here](url) (<-- currently working on video now, here points nowhere).

 ## Overview
 The system these programs are designed for is similar to the one implemented in Ben Eaters Design a 6502 from scratch [youtube series](https://www.youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH).
 Differences between the two systems are described in [the architecture readme](ARCHITECTURE.md).